prontog/ws_dissector_helper/README.md

 1. msgTypes		this is a table of message types.
 Each type has two properties: name and file.
 1. dir			the directory were the CSV files are located
+1. columns is a table with the mapping of columns:
+	1. name is the name of the field name column.
-1. nameCol		the title of the column with the field names
+	1. length is the name of the field legth column.
-1. lengthCol	the title of the column with the field lengths
+	1. type is the name of the field type column.
+Optional.
+Defaults to STRING.
-1. typeCol		the title of the column with the field types
+	1. desc is the name of the field description column.
+Optional.
 1. offset		the starting value for the offset column.
 Optional.
 Defaults to 0.
 1. sep			the separator used in the csv file.
 Optional.
 Defaults to ','.
 1. header		a composite or fixed length field to be added before the fields found in spec.